 Expanding a little bit on a Tweet I made recently that appeared to be popular on Twitter and LinkedIn:

 Although I blog openly here about my professional and personal life, I'm naturally an introvert.
-I may appear quiet in-person but that's usually a matter of who you are with and how comfortable you are around them.
+I may appear quiet in-person but that's usually a matter of who I am with and how comfortable I am around them.
+I often struggle to find where I can fit in, especially in groups and meetings.
 I can silently engage, synchronously and asynchronously, but be present when I need to be.
 I may even be one of those 'annoying' people that sit back through a conversation then input towards the end with a critical comment - just my in-built slow learner style.
 I just like to try and listen and take in what people are saying and digesting it in my own unique way, especially if it's a complex topic.
 I am a better writer than I am a public speaker!
 I've stated this a few times throughout this blog.
 A short while ago I did actually say this; "I can often be viewed as quiet and not be loud (maybe I should more) like some.
 I sometimes have 'tunnel vision' - just focused on stuff really."
-You can be quiet and present but be productive and hard working!
+I can be quiet and present but be productive and hard working!
 I'm very good at strategising when alone with my thoughts...
 Intertwined with introversion, I learn so much by being a chameleon and observing quietly, a natural behaviour of mine that I guess comes hand in hand with my own intuition.
 Sitting back rather than being eager to be heard or take control of a situation.
 By allowing myself to do this, in my current full-time role I learned so much more about the way the department was being run, which was telling of their wider plans without me being told them explicitly.
 But it is also good for learning and predicting behaviours of individuals.
 Again introversion is an advantage here.

 Remote working has done wonders for helping quieter and reflective people become more visible and amplify their voice, as well as feeling included.
 I found this article on 'An Introvert's Survival Guide to the Virtual Office'.
 It has some great points in here that folks need to be aware of - I feel some aspects are applicable to in-person too, such as; "Don’t confuse introversion with being antisocial”.